We discuss the challenges of accounting for goodwill.

 Not an Asset at All

 This is the amount management overpaid for the acquisition.

 It makes sense for this type of goodwill to be written off immediately.
 This is the theory, but how would it work in practice?
 If an auditor were to ask management how much it overspent on an acquisition, it is unlikely to give a reliable answer, even though studies have shown that most acquisitions destroy value.
 However, if both the acquirer and target are listed on stock markets, the overpayment can be estimated as the amount which the combined market capitalization of the acquirer and target fell when the deal was announced.

 The status quo, to test all goodwill for impairment only, flatters the income statement as it reflects cost synergies but not the premium paid for those synergies.

-To amortise all goodwill would be nonsensical: why would you amortise an indefinite-lived asset?
-If the standard setters were to adopt this approach I suspect management, and investors, would ignore the amortisation, excluding it from adjusted profit definitions.
+To amortize all goodwill would be nonsensical: why would you amortize an indefinite-lived asset?
+If the standard setters were to adopt this approach I suspect management, and investors, would ignore the amortization, excluding it from adjusted profit definitions.

 In my opinion, goodwill should be split into three parts, each treated differently.
 This would help investors understand the premium paid: was it mostly for cost synergies or for the benefits of buying an established business?
 It would also improve the relevance of GAAP (Generally Accepted Accounting Principles) profitability and net assets because only the appropriate amount of goodwill would be amortized.

 PAST PERFORMANCE IS NOT NECESSARILY INDICATIVE OF FUTURE RESULTS.
 Any reference to a specific security, country or sector should not be construed as a recommendation to buy or sell this security, country or sector.
 Please note that strategy holdings and positioning are subject to change without notice.
 For additional Important Information, click on the link below.